Word page

 Common questions

 • How do you pronounce dodo?
-It is usually pronounced DOH-doh.
+It is commonly pronounced DOH-doh.